-David Goebel: President & Treasurer
+➢ David Goebel: President & Treasurer

-Rob Briggs: Vice President
+➢ Rob Briggs: Vice President

-Beth Freiling: Secretary
+➢ Beth Freiling: Secretary

-- Form 1023 for 501(c)3 tax exempt status is in the works.
-Goal is to have the determination letter from the IRS before the end of the year. - This will not only allow tax deductible donations, but will also unlock corporate matching at most large Seattle area employers. - Current operational expenses are relatively modest, but we may eventually have to undertake very expensive options. - We are forbidden from working on behalf of any election to an office.
+- We are waiting for the IRS to process our 501(c)3 tax exempt status.
+Hope is to have the determination letter from the IRS before the end of the year. - This will not only allow tax deductible donations, but will also unlock corporate matching at most large Seattle area employers. - Current operational expenses are relatively modest, but we may eventually have to undertake very expensive options. - We are forbidden from working on behalf of any election to an office.